<%@ Language=VBScript %> Professor Wei-Min Dai, HKUST

 Research Interests: Synthetic organic and bioorganic chemistry

-Prof. Dai's research focuses on two directions: chirality & catalysis, and synthesis of bioactive molecules including total synthesis of natural products.
+Dai's research focuses on two directions: chirality & catalysis, and synthesis of bioactive molecules including diverted total synthesis of natural products.

 Selected Ongoing Projects: